Nick-ThP/portfolio/README.md

 * JS

 ## Note
-This project was made as a part of the Codecademy frontend engineer course.
+This project was made as a part of the Codecademy frontend engineering course.

 https://www.codecademy.com/learn/paths/front-end-engineer-career-path